arepetti/Tinkwell/Documentation/CLI.md

 tw contracts resolve-discovery-address [--machine=<machine name>] [--pipe=<pipe name>] [--timeout=<seconds>]
 ```
 Resolve the address of the Discovery Service.
 You can use this if you're integrating your own runner and you want to obtain
 the Discovery Service (which you can then use to discover all the other services).
-Calling this method is the prefferred way for external code (not hosted inside one of the default hosts).
+Calling this method is the preferred way for external code (not hosted inside one of the default hosts).

 ### ARGUMENTS